bile0026/uisp_mikrotik_address_list_sync/README.md

 [] Validation of ip_address objects by making them `ip_address` objects from the `ipaddress` package.

+[] Add some kind of email/chat notification if script execution fails for some reason.

 ## Contributions

 Contributions welcome, just create a PR to develop or create an issue.